Most Popular Cryptocurrencies

 When Bitcoin was first released to the world, no one could have predicted quite what the market would look like today.
 Bitcoin is now but one of many cryptocurrencies.
-The market itself is worth over a trillion.
-Billions are traded every day, and the applications blockchain and cryptocurrency have birthed are mind-boggling.
+The market itself has expanded dramatically, reaching a global market capitalization of nearly $3 trillion in 2025, with billions traded every day.
+Billions are traded every

 If you managed to avoid getting caught up in the hype before, it’s impossible to ignore the crypto sector any longer.
 It’s officially reached the mainstream and is worth paying some attention to.

-As of 2022, there were more than 10,000 different cryptocurrencies on the market.
-Keeping track of all the coins available could be a full-time job in itself.
+Today, there are well over 25,000 different cryptocurrencies and digital assets on the market.
 But many of those will never grow large enough to warrant your attention.
 At any given time, just a fraction of that total has real potential and real-world impacts.

 TL;DR